 Netting debris often gets caught in the physical ocean environment, like the seabed, coral reefs, and sponges.
 A 2019 Greenpeace report found that the biggest source of plastic pollution in our planet’s oceans comes from fishing.
 More than 640,000 tons of lost or abandoned fishing gear finds its way into the ocean every year.
 Just to give you an alarming visual, that’s the weight equivalent of about 210,000 Hummer 2 SUVs, or a new Hummer hitting the water every two and a half minutes, all year long.

-This “ghost gear,” as it is known, kills hundreds of giant sea turtles annually, and can compromise the ability of whales to filter water as they feed.
-It can also suffocate seabirds, crustaceans, and small fish.
+This “ghost gear,” as it is known, kills hundreds of giant sea turtles annually, and can compromise whales’ ability to filter water as they feed.
+Pollution can also suffocate seabirds, crustaceans, and small fish.

 Farm-Raised Fish